Chicago Gay Men's Chorus: Membership

 The Chorus membership is divided into singing members and auxiliary members.
 The majority of the members are gay men, but the Chorus has a written policy to welcome all persons to the group regardless of sex, race, creed, gender identity, or sexual orientation.

 Singing members belong to one of the four singing sections; first- and second-tenor, baritone, and bass.
 Most of these voices are divided into upper and lower subsections.
-To become a singing member of the Chorus, a prospective member must have a successful audition with the artistic director, and re-audition every two years.
+To become a singing member of the Chorus, a prospective member must have a successful vocal placement with the artistic director.
 Non-performing auxiliary members are individuals who are tasked with behind the scenes duties in support of the mission of the Chorus.

 Each of the shows of the performance season has preparation period of approximately twelve to thirteen weeks; consisting of weekly three-hour rehearsals.
 In addition to the weekly rehearsals, there may be a number of sectional/full chorus/dance/solo rehearsals that take place during each preparation period, at the request/discretion of the artistic director.

+Choreography is also an important part of the CGMC experience, and most performances include some sort of dancing, movement, or "choralography."
+A team of member choreographers create the dance routines and handle auditions for each performance.

 All music is performed "off book" meaning all songs must be completely memorized.
 With a few exceptions, nearly all run out performances are also performed with memorized music.
 Run out performances may consist of pieces that the Chorus is working on for an upcoming concert, pieces performed at a recent concert, or selections from the permanent repertoire of the Chorus.